Artificial Intelligence is revolutionizing veterinary medicine. Are you missing out?

 SignalPET’s functionality facilitates identification of pathology and efficiently gets clinicians to the next step, which is deciding whether further diagnostics are warranted, and choosing how to best care for the patient.

 Decreases reliance on external radiographic review: Some veterinarians consult with board-certified radiologists to interpret films and suggest a path forward.
 Normally, the clinician chooses which radiographs are submitted for review, and which ones aren’t.
-While there’s still a role for this, AI can help mitigate the need for external consults, for a fraction of the cost, only $10/study.
+While there’s still a role for this, AI can help mitigate the need for external consults, for a fraction of the cost.
 Following examination of radiographs, if a veterinarian still wants a consult and review with a radiologist, SignalPET allows them to easily share test results and images.
 Having SignalPET at your practice offers the best of both worlds: a point-of-care platform that consistently and objectively reviews every radiograph, and an option to consult with a radiologist when you decide it’s necessary.

 Provides a higher standard of care: By using SignalPET to read all the practice’s radiographs, every patient benefits from a higher standard of care.
 Instead of deciding which patients’ radiographs will be submitted for review by a radiologist and which ones won’t, offering the service to all pets ensures a complete review each time.
 This consistency promotes better patient care, while safeguarding against user subjectivity and clinician fatigue.